normanzb/chuanr/README.md

         // ...
     } )

 Using Chuanr as pre-packed AMD module makes sure Chuanr is self-contained and contamination-free, no pollution your AMD configuration.
-However to achieve that, Chuanr embedded a piece of [Almond](https://github.com/jrburke/almon) which increased the overall file size and you may not want it.
+However to achieve that, Chuanr embedded a piece of [amdshim](https://github.com/normanzb/amdshim) which increased the overall file size and you may not want it.
 So for some of you who build your own projects or want to get rid off Almond, you can clone this repo and do below:

-##Use it as unpacked AMD module
+##Discrete AMD Module

-If you prefer to pack Chuanr as part of your project and reduce some bytes of overall file size, here is how:
+If you prefer to pack Chuanr as part of your project and reduce some bytes of overall file size, you may want to clone this project or install it from `bower install chuanr` and then loop it in by:

     require('path/to/repo/src/Chuanr', function(Chuanr){
         new Chuanr();
         // ...
-    } )
+    } );

 ##Hook it up with `<INPUT />`